AbednAboH/ppemAlgorithmPrototype/README.md

         3.length of input
         4.still haven't played with dimensions
 # 8.7.23
-    PPEM algorithm was emplemented easily do to the last step that we made , the only thing that we had to chage was adding encryption before sending the data from the clients side ! amazing progression
+    1.PPEM algorithm was emplemented easily do to the last step that we made , the only thing that we had to chage was adding encryption before sending the data from the clients side ! amazing progression
+    2. added csv files that contain the results of the algorithms run
+    3. the results are all documented according to the nameing scheme :(PPEM_n100_k2_c2) "type of the algorithm","input size","number of supposed clusteres","number of clients
+    4. might add a gradiant decsend function in the epsilone step of the exceleration !! this has been on my mind for a while now , maybe making the algorithm more aggressive can result in a good convergence rate !